New government investment will highlight growth opportunities from synthetic biology

 BBSRC Chief Executive, Professor Douglas Kell, said: "Synthetic biology, as a suite of technologies that effectively can produce anything from renewable resources, represents a major component of BBSRC's contribution to the sustainable Bioeconomy, presently worth 2 trillion Euros and 22 million jobs in Europe alone.
 The UK's world- leading bioscience research community is generating the raw materials that will help businesses innovate now and in future and this call is a great opportunity to build bridges between our £38m portfolio of academic synthetic biology research and industry.
 This will help to ensure that exciting science isn't left to languish unused in the lab."

-Professor David Delpy, CEO of EPSRC said: "The Engineering and Physical Sciences Research Council has substantial investments in synthetic biology, today we are working with five universities in the Flowers Consortium to push the field further forward and this builds on our previous investment in the flagship EPSRC Centre for Synthetic Biology and Innovation at Imperial College, which we funded back in 2009.
+Professor David Delpy, CEO of EPSRC said: "The Engineering and Physical Sciences Research Council has substantial investments in synthetic biology, today we are working with five universities in the Flowers Consortium to push the field further forward and this builds on our previous investment in the flagship EPSRC Centre for Synthetic Biology and Innovation at Imperial College London, which we funded back in 2009.
 Engineering leadership is critical to the UK's future success in this area and we will continue to grow our investment so that the UK's research base continues to be world-leading as this field develops.

 "This initiative with the Technology Strategy Board and others will see the translation from research to industry happen more quickly.
 Already some practical applications are starting to be seen - biosensors for testing arsenic in water and for urinary tract infections - which once commercialised will benefit the lives of thousands of vulnerable people in the developed and developing worlds."

 Synthetic biology is an emerging, multidisciplinary approach at the intersection of engineering, bioscience, chemistry, and information technology.
 It aims to design and engineer novel biologically based parts, devices and systems, and redesign existing natural biological systems for useful purposes.